actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 That is all I have for now.
 I hope my journey through the prelim exams can inspire yours.
-Feel free to connect with me or message me on [LinkedIn](https://www.linkedin.com/in/jackson-leung-805828174/), especially if you are interested in my Excel study schedules.
+Feel free to connect with me and message me on [LinkedIn](https://www.linkedin.com/in/jackson-leung-805828174/), especially if you are interested in my Excel study schedules.